jlikhuva/blog/posts/rmq.md

     }
 }
 ```
-Once again, the query time is then best possible.
+Once again, the query time is the best possible.
 However, even though the pre-processing time reduced from quadtratic to `O(n lg n)`, we can still do better.
 In particular, we can shave off a log factor and arrive at a linear time pre-processing algorithm.
 To figure out how to do that, we shall take a detour to discuss the method of four russians.

-##### Two-Level Structures & The Method of Four Russians
+##### The Method of Four Russians
 We begin this detour by taking another detour.
 Let us discuss the algorithms used to find the median (or more generally, the `i_th` order statistic) of a collection of pairwise comparable items. `Quickselect` can solve this problem in expected linear time.
 However, if we want a worst case linear time solution, we need to use the `Median of Medians` procedure.

 `MoM` is exactly similar `Quickselelect`  except, instead of randomly picking the index to partition around, we compute an approximate median value.
 We begin by dividing the input collection into blocks of `length=5`.
 This gives us <!-- $\lceil \frac{n}{5}\rceil$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/pF1PFO71La.svg"> blocks, with the final block possibly having `< 5` items.
 For each block, we calculate the median by first sorting and selection the lower median.
 For a single block, this always takes constant time, meaning that finding the median for all blocks takes linear time.
 We aggregate all the block-level medians into a single array.
 This array is of length <!-- $\lceil \frac{n}{5}\rceil$ --> <img style="transform: translateY(0.1em); background: white;" src="../svg/pF1PFO71La.svg">.
 Once we have aggregated the lock level medians, we are faced with the xeact same problem we started with -- just on a much smaller array.
 Therefore, we can recursively find the median of this new array.
 Once we have this value, we can proceed as usual, using the [prune and conquer](https://www.notion.so/A-note-on-algorithmic-design-patterns-20e50d39c99945e3ad8dfb804177ab3f) strategy.
 Below, we implement this scheme
 ```rust
 /// The abstraction for a single block. pub struct MedianBlock<'a, T> {
     /// The starting index.
 This is 0-indexed and should be